- When should I apply for financial aid?

 The California Domestic Partner Rights and Responsibilities Act of 2003 (AB205) became law on September 2003.
 The act extends to California Registered Domestic Partners the same rights, protections and benefits as a spouse.
 This act currently provides certain benefits in terms of tuition, fee waivers and exemptions based on domestic partnership rights.

 To establish a valid domestic partnership in the State of California, same sex partners, or opposite sex partners if at least one of the partners is over the age of 62, must submit a completed, signed and notarized Declaration of Domestic Partnership to the California Secretary of State.

 If you need any further information about domestic partnership (AB 205) please visit the University of California Office of the President website.
 You may also contact the Office of the Registrar at firstname.lastname@example.org or 209-228-2734, or the Office of Financial Aid and Scholarships at email@example.com or 209-228-4243. [top]

 What will AB 131 do (California Dream Act II)?

-AB 131 will allow all students who qualify for AB 540 nonresident tution exempstions, including those who are undocumented, to apply for Cal Grant awards and for grants and scholarships awarded by California public colleges and universities.
+AB 131 will allow all students who qualify for AB 540 nonresident tuition exemptions, including those who are undocumented, to apply for Cal Grant awards and for grants and scholarships awarded by California public colleges and universities.
 This new law will take effect on Jan.
 1, 2013, with respect to UC institutional aid and Cal Grants for the 2013-14 academic year.
-For more informaition, click here.
+For more information, click here.
 If your questions were not answered, please click here. [top]

 What if my question is not answered on this list?